WilsonSayresLab/AlignmentProcessor/AlignmentProcessorReadMe.txt

 		headers from UCSC fasta files so they only contain build names and gene IDs.
 This does not need to be run on Stich Gene Blocks output.

+	--retainStops	This will tell AlignmentProcessor to retain sequences that contain internal stop codons.
+By default, sequences with internal stop codons will be removed from the analysis as they may bias the results.

+	--changeNames	Tells the program to change genome build names to commom names (more below).

+	-%	a decimal value specifying the minimum percentage of reads that must remain after replacing unknown codons with gaps (Default = 0.5).
+You may wish to use a lower threshold for highly diverged species or for low quality genomes.

+	# Ka/Ks_Calculator/CodeML related arguments

 	--axt/phylip	Specifies which format to convert the files into (axt format for KaKs_Calculator; phylip for CodeML